Vunnupyx/clight/user-docs/docs/VirtualDataPoints.md

 ## Introduction

 Virtual Data Point (VDP) is a feature to create a calculated data point from one or more real data points.
+A previously defined virtual data point can also be used as an input to a VDP.
 There are many linking operations available.

+Important: If a virtual data point is defined as source of another virtual data point, the source virtual data point must be defined before it is used!

+Note: All operations except `Calculation` convert the source value into true/false (boolean) while evaluating for the VDP:

+- If the source value is a number: Any value above 0 becomes `true` and 0 value becomes `false`
+- If the source value is not number but a text: Any text length above 0 characters is interpreted as `true` whereas empty text "" becomes `false`

 ### How to Add a Virtual Data Point